mattnuttall00/PaperCode_LongTermMonitoringSEA/README.md

 ## Analyses

 ### Annual population estimates
-For the script used to produce the population point estimates, see the script "Conventional_DistSamp_abundance_estimates.R".
+For the code used to produce the population point estimates, see the script "Conventional_DistSamp_abundance_estimates.R".
 This anlysis uses a conventional distance sampling framework.
 There is a second script in the folder titled "Analytical_approach_test_CDS.R".
 This script tested the incusion and exclusion of the geographical priority strata that are a feature in some of the years.

 ### Population trends
-For the script that was used to produce the temporal population trends, see the script "Population_trends.R".
+For the code used to produce the temporal population trends, see the script "Population_trends.R".
 This anlysis uses the detection function models from the above point estimate analysis, followed by Generalized Additive Models and bootstrapping to estimate long-term population trends.
 There is a second script in the folder titled "Rfunc.R".
 This script was written by Prof Rachel Fewster (co-author), and edited by Matt Nuttall.
 This script is required to run the Population_trends.R script.

 ### Spatial models
-For the script used to produce the relative abundance maps, see the script "Density_surface_models.R".
+For the code used to produce the relative abundance maps, see the script "Density_surface_models.R".